b-harvest/Canto/x/liquidstaking/spec/09_params.md

 ## MaximumDiscountRate
 The cap for the discount rate when claiming accumulated rewards of reward pool.
 The discount rate cannot exceed this value.

+There is a Security Cap for the maximum discount rate.
+The Security Cap is 10%, so even if the parameter is set to a value greater than 10%, the maximum discount rate will not exceed 10%.